-3. Average net profit of the Company for the Last three Financial Years : ₹ 267.50 Crore 4.
-Prescribed CSR: Expenditure [2% of the amount as mentioned in point 3 above] : ₹ 5.35 Crore 5.
-Details of CSR : expenditure during the year - Total amount to be spent for the financial year ₹ 5.35 Crore - Amount unspent, if any ₹ 1.94 Crore - Manner in which amount spent during the Financial Year 2019-2020 Please refer below mentioned table 6. has failed to spend the two per cent of the average net profit of the last three financial years The Company could not spend ₹ 1.94 Crore out of the entire 2% of the net profits as stipulated in the Companies Act, 2013, as, in addition to the existing projects undertaken by the Company, it did not come across other appealing activities/ projects for the benefit of the society.
-Moreover, the pandemic COVID-19 also led to difficulty in undertaking projects/ activities at the end of the financial year. or any part thereof, the Company shall provide the reasons for not spending the However, the Company is exploring other CSR initiatives, that can be undertaken in the near future.
+3. Average net profit of : the Company for the Last three Financial Years ₹ 267.50 Crore 4.
+Prescribed CSR: Expenditure [2% of the amount as mentioned in point 3 above] ₹5.35 Crore 5.
+Details of CSR : expenditure during the year - Total amount to be spent for the financial year ₹5.35 Crore - Amount unspent, if any ₹ 1.94 Crore - Manner in which amount spent during the Financial Year 2019-2020 Please refer below mentioned table 6. has failed to spend The Company could not spend ₹ 1.94 Crore out of the entire 2% of the net profits as stipulated in the Companies Act, 2013, as, in addition to the existing projects undertaken by the Company, it did not come across other appealing activities/ projects for the benefit of the society.
+Moreover, the pandemic COVID-19 also led to difficulty in undertaking projects/ activities at the end of the financial year. or any part thereof, However, the Company is exploring other CSR initiatives, that can be undertaken in the near future.